fineanmol/plant-tree/README.md

-🌲 Updated on Thu, 30 Jan 2025 12:55:30 GMT
+🍀 Updated on Thu, 30 Jan 2025 14:38:18 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Truth can only be found in one place: the code."